awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 Before you create your Auto Scaling group to request Spot Instances, review [Spot Best Practices](https://aws.amazon.com/ec2/spot/getting-started/#Spot_Best_Practices)\.
 Use these best practices when you plan your request so that you can provision the type of instances you want at the lowest possible price\.
 We also recommend that you do the following:
 + Use the default maximum price, which is the On\-Demand price\.
 You pay only the Spot price for the Spot Instances that you launch\.
 If the Spot price is within your maximum price, whether your request is fulfilled depends on availability\.
 For more information, see [Pricing and Savings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html#spot-pricing) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Create your Auto Scaling group with multiple instance types\.
-The minimum is two\.
 Because prices fluctuate independently for each instance type in an Availability Zone, you can often get more compute capacity for the same price when you have instance type flexibility\.
 + Similarly, don't limit yourself to only the most popular instance types\.
 Because prices adjust based on long\-term demand, popular instance types \(such as recently launched instance families\), tend to have more price adjustments\.
 Picking older\-generation instance types that are less popular tends to result in lower costs and fewer interruptions\.
 + If you chose the `lowest-price` allocation strategy and you run a web service, specify a high number of Spot pools, for example, N=10, to reduce the impact of Spot Instance interruptions if a pool in one of the Availability Zones becomes temporarily unavailable\.
 If you run batch processing or other non\-mission critical applications, you can specify a lower number of Spot pools, for example, N=2\.
 This helps to ensure that you provision Spot Instances from only the very lowest priced Spot pools available per Availability Zone\.
 + Use Spot Instance interruption notices to monitor the status of your Spot Instances\.
 For example, you can set up a rule in Amazon CloudWatch Events that automatically sends the EC2 Spot two\-minute warning to an Amazon SNS topic, an AWS Lambda function, or another target\.
 For more information, see [Spot Instance Interruption Notices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) in the *Amazon EC2 User Guide for Linux Instances* and the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.